pucelle/vscode-css-navigation/README.md

 | `ignoreSameNameCSSFile`           | When `true` by default, e.g.: If 'the-name.scss and 'the-name.css', which share the same basename, are exist in the same directory, the 'the-name.css' will be skipped.
 If you prefer compiling Scss or Less file to the same name CSS file, this would be helpful.
 | `ignoreCustomAndComponentTagDefinition` | When `true` by default, Custom-Element or Component tag (like React Component) definition going from HTML to CSS will be ignored, such that it goes to it's custom-element or component definition place directly which has implemented by other plugins.
 | `ignoreFilesBy`                   | Specifies this to ignore files and directories list in `.gitignore` or `.npmignore` when looking for css definitions.
 Default value is `[".gitignore"]`.
-| `enableLogLevelMessage`           | Whether enables log level message, set it to `true` for debugging.
+| `enableLogLevelMessage`           | Whether to enable log level message, set it to `true` for debugging.
-| `enableGoToDefinition`            | Whether enables goto definition service, default value is `true`.
+| `enableGoToDefinition`            | Whether to enable goto definition service, default value is `true`.
-| `enableWorkspaceSymbols`          | Whether enables workspace symbol service, default value is `true`.
+| `enableWorkspaceSymbols`          | Whether to enable workspace symbol service, default value is `true`.
-| `enableIdAndClassNameCompletion`  | Whether enables id and class name completion service, default value is `true`.
+| `enableIdAndClassNameCompletion`  | Whether to enable id and class name completion service, default value is `true`.
-| `enableFindAllReferences`         | Whether enables finding references service, default value is `true`.
+| `enableFindAllReferences`         | Whether to enable finding references service, default value is `true`.
-| `enableHover`                     | Whether enables id and class name hover service, default value is `true`.
+| `enableHover`                     | Whether to enable id and class name hover service, default value is `true`.
-| `enableCSSVariableColor`          | Whether enables css variable color preview, if enabled, will show a color preview box besides color type css variables. default value is `true`.
+| `enableCSSVariableColor`          | Whether to enable css variable color preview, if enabled, will show a color preview box besides color type css variables. default value is `true`.
+| `disableOwnCSSVariableCompletion` | Whether to disable css variable completion within a single css document, to make it not repeat with vscode itself generated completions. default value is `false`.
 | `maxHoverStylePropertyCount`      | When mouse hover at a class or id attribute, how many style properties at most should show.
 Default value is `4`.